ssrg-vt/FoxDec/README.md

 Decompilation to a high-level language involves multiple phases.
 At a high level, the phases typically include disassembly, which extracts assembly code from binaries; control flow graph (CFG) recovery, which recovers the program CFG from assembly; extraction of high-level program constructs (e.g., statements, variables, references) from assembly; and type assignment.
 FoxDec is investigating techniques for the formally verified decompilation phases.

 FoxDec's decompilation phases include disassembly, CFG recovery, extraction of an abstract code that models a program as a CFG of basic blocks; converting basic blocks into sequential code that models the program's corresponding state changes over memory, registers, and flags; variable analysis that maps memory regions to variables and references; and type analysis that assigns types.
 Converting basic blocks into sequential code that captures program state changes requires a formal model of the underlying machine (i.e., formal semantics of x86-64 instructions).
-Our projects [Chum](https://ssrg-vt.github.io/Chum/) and [libLISA](https://github.com/liblisa) are investigating the formalization of instruction semantics.
+Our projects [Chum][chum] and [libLISA][liblisa] are investigating the formalization of instruction semantics.

 Central to formally verified decompilation is the concept of _sound decompilation_.
-FoxDec defines soundness for each of these decompilation phases (sound disassembly is explored in a different project) and formally verifies them: algorithms for each phase are formalized in the [Isabelle/HOL theorem prover][isabelle] and proven correct.
+FoxDec defines soundness for each of these decompilation phases (sound disassembly is explored in our project [DSV][dsv]) and formally verifies them: algorithms for each phase are formalized in the [Isabelle/HOL theorem prover][isabelle] and proven correct.

 **Use cases.**
 Sound, recompilable decompilation to C has a variety of use cases.
 For example, patching a binary to fix errors or potential security exploits is highly complex in settings where the source code or third-party libraries are no longer available, or the build processes or tools have become outdated.
 Patching at the C-level is relatively more straightforward and a compelling alternative when the decompiled C code is formally proven to be functionally equivalent to the binary.